Coder-himakara/ecoguide/README.md

    https://github.com/Coder-himakara/ecoguide.git
    ```
 2. Open project using IntelliJ IDEA
-3. Go to 'Project Struture' in 'File' tab and ensure SDK is set to 21.
+3. Go to `Project Struture` in `File` tab and ensure SDK is set to 21.
-4. Ensure you have the MySQL Connector library added to the pom.xml file
+4. Ensure you have the MySQL Connector library added to the `pom.xml` file
    ```
     <dependency>
       <groupId>mysql</groupId>